 Image credit: Ladera

 We simply can’t think of a better way to beat the winter blues than to escape to the Caribbean!
-However way you choose to spend your vacation in this region, one must never pass up on sampling and the chance to whip up your very own authentic Carribean dishes!
+However way you choose to spend your vacation in this region, you must sample and learn to cook the local, authentic Caribbean dishes!

 With their sun-drenched island life, it is no doubt that the Caribbean is famous for its fresh seafood.
-From grilled fish to shrimp, you simply must sample its abundant scrumptious, fresh seafood-based dishes!
-While you’re at it, you can also try of one of the famous Caribbean signature delicacies named the ‘jerk’ dishes.
+From grilled fish to shrimp, you must taste its abundant and scrumptious fresh seafood-based dishes!
+While you’re at it, you can also try one of the famous Caribbean signature delicacies: the ‘jerk’ dishes.
 This dish consists of skewered (chicken or any other meats) rubbed with a spicy dry marinade then smoked and grilled to perfection.
 Simply put, the various decadent delicacies that the Caribbean has to offer will make it seem like you have a lively party in your mouth all throughout your holiday!